-Pullp is a tool to help you manage pull requests and reviews on your Github repositories, available for Mac and Linux.
+Pullp is a tool to help you manage pull requests and reviews on your Github repositories, available for Mac, Linux and Windows.

 Want to find out more about the pull requests on a particular repository?
 Selecting a repository shows a full summary of each pull request, including all of the requested reviewers and submitted reviews.
 If you need to action anything, a click will take you directly to the pull request in Github.

 You are also shown the five most recently closed pull requests:

 Want to change the way that Pullp notifies you of changes?
 On the settings screen you can toggle a number of different options: